deeptools/deepTools/README.md

 	$ pip install deepTools
 	$ vim [deepTools folder]/config/deepTools.cfg

-The `deepTools.cfg` files contains some paths that need to be adjusted.
+The `deepTools.cfg` file contains several variables that need to be adjusted.

 Other option is to clone the repository

 	$ git clone https://github.com/fidelram/deepTools

-Then go to the deepTools directory and and simply run the install script:
+Then go to the deepTools directory, edit the `deepTools.cfg` file and and then run the install script a:

 	$ cd deepTools
 	$ vim config/deepTools.cfg
 	$ python setup.py install

-DeepTools relies on other software to run properly.

 By default, the script will install python library and executable codes globally, which means you need to be root or administrator of